 Aside from the name, sneezeweed’s reputation suffers from the fact that it blooms at the same time as some of our worst fall allergy plants.
 This makes it hard to determine the exact source of allergy problems.
 Airborne pollen is usually the cause, but sneezeweed’s pollen rarely becomes airborne.
-The individual particles of pollen are so large and sticky that it takes a strong insect, such as a bee, to move it around.
+The individual particles of pollen are so

 The name sneezeweed comes from the fact that Native Americans dried the plant’s leaves to make snuff.
 Using the snuff caused hard sneezing, which was thought to drive evil spirits out of the head.

 Use sneezeweed to extend the life of your garden well past the first fall frosts.
 The plants look best in a cottage garden setting.
 When growing sneezeweed plants in traditional borders, you’ll have to prune and stake them to keep the plants well-behaved.